-The number of shares authorized for issuance under the Company's 2005 Stock Incentive Plan, as amended and restated (the "2005 Plan"), is 11,424 shares at June 30, 2015.
-On October 21, 2014, the Company's number of shares authorized for issuance under the 2005 Plan increased by 3,406 shares, including 3,200 shares approved by the Company's shareholders at the 2014 Annual Meeting of Shareholders and 206 shares as a result of forfeitures, cancellations and/or terminations from the Company's 1997 Stock Option Plan (the "1997 Plan").
+The number of shares authorized for issuance under the Company's 2005 Stock Incentive Plan, as amended and restated (the "2005 Plan"), is 15,252 shares at June 30, 2016.
+As reflected in the Company's registration statement on Form S-8 filed on February 4, 2016, the Company's number of shares authorized for issuance under the 2005 Plan increased by 2 shares as a result of forfeitures, cancellations and/or terminations from the Company's 1997 Stock Option Plan (the "1997 Plan").
 The 2005 Plan will be increased by any future cancellations, forfeitures or terminations (other than by exercise) under the 1997 Plan.
 The 2005 Plan provides for the grant of non-qualified and incentive stock options, restricted stock, stock appreciation rights and deferred stock awards to employees and non-employees.
 All stock options are granted with an exercise price of not less than 100% of the fair value of the Company's common stock at the date of grant and the options generally have a term of seven years.
-There were 3,648 shares available for future grant under the 2005 Plan at June 30, 2015.
+There were 2,811 shares available for future grant under the 2005 Plan at June 30, 2016.

 The number of shares authorized for issuance under the 1997 Plan was 8,650 shares, of which 100 shares could be issued pursuant to restricted stock grants.
 The 1997 Plan provided for the grant of non-qualified and incentive stock options and restricted stock to employees and non-employees.
 All stock options were granted with an exercise price of not less than 100% of the fair value of the Company's common stock at the date of grant.
 The options typically vest over periods of zero to four years and have a maximum term of 10 years.
 Following shareholder approval of the 2005 Plan on November 14, 2005, the Company's Board of Directors determined that no further grants of stock options or other awards would be made under the 1997 Plan, and the 1997 Plan subsequently expired in June 2007.
-The foregoing does not affect any outstanding awards under the 1997 Plan, which remain in full force and effect in accordance with their terms.

-On August 15, 2014, as part of the Company's ongoing annual equity grant program for employees, the Company granted performance-based restricted stock awards to certain executives pursuant to the 2005 Plan.
+During fiscal 2015 and 2016, as part of the Company's ongoing annual equity grant program for employees, the Company granted performance-based restricted stock awards to certain executives pursuant to the 2005 Plan.
 These performance awards vest annually over a three year requisite service period subject to the achievement of specific financial performance targets related to adjusted EBITDA as a percentage of revenue.
 Based on the performance targets, these awards require graded vesting that results in more rapid expense recognition compared to traditional time-based vesting over the same vesting period.
 The Company monitors the probability of achieving the performance targets on a quarterly basis and may adjust periodic compensation expense accordingly.